Gemini 4: Objectives

 Gemini 4 would be the first multi-day space flight by the United States, designed to show that it was possible for humans to remain in space for extended lengths of time.
 The four-day, 66-orbit flight would approach but not break the five-day record set by the Soviet Vostok 5 in June 1963.
 Subsequent Gemini flights would be longer, to prove endurance exceeding the time required to fly to the Moon and back.

 A second objective was the first American extra-vehicular activity (EVA), known popularly as a "space walk".
 The first space walk had already been performed by Soviet Alexei Leonov on Voskhod 2 in March 1965.
 NASA moved up the spacewalk from the original schedule, to demonstrate that the US was gaining on the early lead taken by the Soviets in what was known as the Space Race.
-As late as 11 days before the scheduled June 3 launch, newspapers were reporting that NASA was saying it "had not yet determined whether White would be the first American astronaut to expose himself to the elements of space," and that "A decision might not be made until a day or two before launching."
+As late as 11 days before the scheduled June 3 launch, newspapers were reporting NASA saying that it "had not yet determined whether White would be the first American astronaut to expose himself to the elements of space" and that "A decision might not be made until a day or two before launching."

 A third objective was for Gemini 4 to attempt the first space rendezvous, flying in formation with the spent second stage of its Titan II launch vehicle.

 Flight

 Launch

 Launched from LC-19 at Cape Kennedy Air Force Station, Florida, Gemini 4 was the first flight to be controlled by the new Mission Control Center at the Manned Spacecraft Center in Houston, Texas, which had to conduct three-shift operations due to the flight's long duration.

 The broadcast of the launch was itself historic.
 For the first time an international audience, from 12 European nations, could watch the lift-off on live television via the Early Bird satellite.
 Press interest, due to the satellite broadcast and the new center in Houston, proved to be so high that NASA had to lease buildings to accommodate the 1,100 print and broadcast journalists who requested accreditation.
 Flight control shifted from Cape Kennedy to Houston as soon as the vehicle cleared the launch tower.

-At liftoff, two roll transients caused by misalignment of the Titan first stage engines occurred; these were quickly corrected by the autopilot.
+At liftoff, two roll transients caused by misalignment of the Titan first-stage engines occurred; these were quickly corrected by the autopilot.
 The fuel top-off umbilical failed to detach and was pulled loose when the booster had climbed about 27 ft.
 A small oscillation in the pitch and yaw planes resulted from this.
 Performance of all launch vehicle systems was nearly nominal.
-Some modifications had been made to the guidance program on Gemini 4's booster to produce a less lofted flight trajectory and a lower altitude at BECO than on Gemini 3, these were generally successful despite a still somewhat lofted flight path.
-Booster engine cut-off (BECO) occurred at T+152 seconds and second stage engine cut-off (SECO) at T+333 seconds.
+Some modifications had been made to the guidance program on Gemini 4's booster to produce a less lofted flight trajectory and a lower altitude at booster engine cut-off (BECO) than on Gemini 3; these were generally successful despite a still somewhat lofted flight path.
+BECO occurred at T+152 seconds, and second-stage engine cut-off (SECO) at T+333 seconds.
 The spacecraft entered into an 161 by 283 km orbit.